dlandi/MemStache/README.md

 10/22/2019: Just added BDD Tests via SpecEasy https://github.com/speceasy/speceasy

-This should make is easier to help developers visualize how to use this MemStache.
+This should make is easier for developers visualize how to use MemStache.
 Here is a screenshot

 ![MemStache BDD Tess](SpecEasyBDD-MemstacheTests.png)